TheMaster1127/TheMaster1127/README.md

 HTH simplifies GUI development by eliminating the need for complex initialization, allowing developers to create user interfaces quickly and easily.
 Additionally, HTH streamlines backend connectivity with its built-in function for sending and retrieving data from specified endpoints.

-Check out the AHK-to-js Project [Here](https://github.com/TheMaster1127/HTH) for more details.
+Check out the HTH Project [Here](https://github.com/TheMaster1127/HTH) for more details.